NCICCGPO/gdan-tmp-models/README.md

 # Data Requirements
 User input data must be in tab separated format.

+# Download Method Model Data
+Certain methods require large files to run models.
+These files are available for download from the Publication page or through Synapse directly.

+> Required step: download associated model data for certain methods

+**CloudForest download** of model data: download data.tar.gz (`syn30564146`) into the directory `cloudforest/`, and decompress.

 # Model Selection and Input Specifications
 Edit the file in `user-job-ymls/` that is associated with the method.